MrYamous/symfony-docs/routing.rst

     }

-If your controller arguments include type-hints for objects (``BlogPost`` in this case), the "param converter" makes a database request to find the object using the request parameters (``slug`` in this case).
+If your controller arguments include type-hints for objects (``BlogPost`` in this case), the ``EntityValueResolver`` makes a database request to find the object using the request parameters (``slug`` in this case).
 If no object is found, Symfony generates a 404 response automatically.

-Read the `full param converter documentation`_ to learn about the converters provided by Symfony and how to configure them.
+Read more about :ref:`Automatically Fetching Objects <_doctrine-entity-value-resolver>` to learn about the ``EntityValueResolver`` and how to configute it.

 Special Parameters
 ~~~~~~~~~~~~~~~~~~